european competition match reports

 As the rain poured down after a sunny afternoon, Mark Falco took a penalty awarded for handball.
 His shot was saved by Zoran Simovic, but he followed up and slid in Tottenham's goal.
 At the other end, Tony Parks could only watch as one header from Ivan Gudelj slithered in and another saw him hampered as the winner for the home side hit the net courtesy of Dusran Pesic.
 Spurs did have the away goal, which was useful in this backs to the wall performance after a good start.

-Gary Stevens and Steve Archibald paved the way as Alan Brazil made it 3-0 on aggregate with a neat 15th minute finish to send the Spurs fans held in a cage into raptures.
+Gary Stevens and Steve Archibald paved the way as Alan Brazil made it 3-0 on aggregate with a neat 15th minute left footed finish from close range to send the Spurs fans held in a cage into raptures.
 While Vienna pressured Tottenham, there were few threatening moments and when Ossie Ardiles fired high into the home goal off the crossbar in the 82nd minute the tie was securely wrapped up.

-However, not wanting to go down without a fight, two goals in the last few minutes salvaged a 2-2 draw, but it was not enough to stop Tottenham going through to the semi-final.
+However, not wanting to go down without a fight, two goals in the last few minutes from Prohaska (a penalty when Stevens pushed Nyilasi) and a deflected Nyilasi salvaged a 2-2 draw, but it was not enough to stop Tottenham going through to the semi-final.

 The Tottenham team started well and Archibald and Falco tested Pfaff in the Bayern goal, but the home side began to dominate on the slippery surface.
 Influential midfielder Karl-Heinz Rummenigge had to leave the play at half-time with an injury, but Munich came strongly in the second half with Danish midfielder Lerby was unlucky with two free-kicks.
 However, with only five minutes remaining, Michael Rummenigge ran directly at the Tottenham defence and rifled a shot that found the target past Ray Clemence in goal.